stratapp-ai/stratapp-ai.github.io/about.md

   Your time-to-value on #stratapp is days - not weeks or months.
 intro_image: "/uploads/collaboration.jpg"
+section_text: |-
+  {:.font-weight-bold}

-section_text: "{:.font-weight-bold}\n\n### execution rarely meets expectations\n\nFor
+  ### execution rarely meets expectations

-  30 years strategy formation, communication and execution has been flawed. \n\nThe age old paradigms of static docs and top down control are holding us back.
-Strategy execution has rarely met expectations.
-It is time we fixed this.\n\nWe have created a seamless user experience for executing both strategic and day-to-day work, in one place.\n\nWe did not invent new management buzz words, theory or methods.
-We have carefully designed #stratapp on what you already know.\n\nYour time-to-value on #stratapp is days - not weeks or months."
+  For 30 years strategy formation, communication and execution has been flawed.

+  The age old paradigms of static docs and top down control are holding us back.
+Executing strategy rarely meets expectations.

+  It is time we fixed this.

+  We have created a seamless user experience for executing both strategic and day-to-day work, in one place.

+  We did not invent new management buzz words, theory or methods.
+We have carefully designed #stratapp on what you already know.

+  Your time-to-value on #stratapp is days - not weeks or months.
 section_image: "/uploads/website - about us - top down slide.jpg"
 seo_title: strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience